 The merchant Bendix Hallenstein gave the Queenstown peninsula to the town in 1866–67.
 Since then it has been the site of public gardens, with a number of sport facilities.

 Queenstown Hill/Te Tapanui (907 m) is the site of ‘Basket of dreams’, a millennium sculpture.
-Since 1967 a gondola has run to a restaurant on Bobs Peak (812 m); there’s a luge route at the top.
-The town has two casinos, one on the waterfront, and one at the gondola terminus.
+Since 1967 a gondola has run to a restaurant on Bobs Peak (812 m); there is a luge route at the top.
+The town has two casinos in Beach Street, one of which is at the Steamers Wharf.
 A house made entirely of bottles was a Queenstown sight until demolished around 2005.
 Bus services link Queenstown to outlying districts such as Sunshine Bay, Fernhill and Frankton, where the many transient workers live.

 Frankton, with flat land, is the site of the Remarkables Park shopping mall, the Queenstown events centre and the airport.
 The airport handled over 1 million passengers per year in the 2010s, and has non-stop flights to major centres in New Zealand and on the east coast of Australia.
 Sightseeing flights take visitors to Milford Sound in Fiordland, avoiding the 12-hour return bus journey.

 The Kawarau Falls drain Lake Wakatipu via the Frankton Arm.
 The falls were dammed in 1926 to allow gold recovery, but very little was extracted.

 The Arrow Basin

 The Arrow Basin has developed rapidly since the 1990s.
 The ski field at Coronet Peak, grape plantings and a luxury golf course at Millbrook have brought many visitors, workers and residents.